 The size of the quiet zone within which the variations of measurements are evaluated depends on the size of the DUT.
-For smartphones, the quiet zone shall be considered a sphere with radius of R=7.5cm.
-Alternate quiet zone sizes can be defined for larger DUTs.
+For smartphones, the quiet zone shall be considered a sphere with radius of R=7.5cm. .
+For larger smartphones and tablet type devices, the quiet zone shall be considered a sphere with radius of R=15cm.
+Alternate quiet zone sizes can be defined for even larger DUTs.